ListopiaTeam/Frontend/README.md

 - ### Target Audience
   - Currently we're focusing on gaming so our users would most likely be gamers
-    - The site could be about other topics as well but we wanted to make something all of us are familiar with and with what services are available to us
+    - The site could contain other topics as well but we wanted to make something all of us are familiar with (and with what services are available to us)
 - ### Design
   - Most of the website is designed to be responsive and usable on both desktop and mobile devices
-  - The Admin Panel is designed for desktop use as it contains lots of information that would be hard to display on smaller screens
+  - The Admin Panel is designed for desktop use as it contains a lot of information that would be hard to display on smaller screens
   - We're trying to use semantic HTML to improve accessibility

 ## Development